 The Texas Historical Commission (THC) seeks to increase the diversity of professionals working in historic preservation, acknowledge the variety of cultures that enrich Texas’ heritage, and engage a wider range of organizations and communities in supporting efforts to protect and preserve the history of our state.

 The Diversity Internship was created to build interest in and awareness of historic preservation, specifically among students from underrepresented cultural, ethnic, and socioeconomic groups.
 The THC recognizes that many such groups are currently underrepresented in the professional fields related to historic preservation.
-This initiative targets undergraduate students to encourage their interest in pursuing fields of study in history, preservation, architecture, landscape architecture, archeology, downtown revitalization and heritage tourism.
+This initiative targets higher education students to encourage their interest in pursuing fields of study in history, preservation, architecture, landscape architecture, archeology, downtown revitalization and heritage tourism.
 Students will also learn about the impact that historic preservation programs can have on a community’s economic development.

 Increase the representation of all cultural, ethnic, and socioeconomic groups in historic preservation careers

 Increase the number of historic and cultural resources associated with the state’s diverse cultural history that are identified, documented, preserved and interpreted